VazkiiMods/Patchouli/README.md

 Template](https://github.com/jaredlll08/MultiLoader-Template) created by @jaredlll08 and
 @Darkhax.
 Many thanks to them!

-How it works is we have three Gradle subprojects: `Common`, `Forge`, and `Fabric`.
+How it works is we have three Gradle subprojects: `Xplat`, `Forge`, and `Fabric`.
-`Common` contains code that is loader-agnostic.
+`Xplat` contains code that is loader-agnostic.
 In the IDE, we set up this subproject using Sponge's `VanillaGradle` plugin, which sets up a basic Mojmap-mapped game JAR to aid in auto-complete, etc. while coding.
 However, this subproject is not actually compiled on its own.

-Instead, the loader-specific subprojects `Forge` and `Fabric` include the source of `Common` into their own sources when compiling.
-The loader-specific subprojects use the native loader's tools (ForgeGradle and Loom, respectively), so in nearly all respects this is the same as copying and pasting the `Common` code into the loader-specific subproject.
+Instead, the loader-specific subprojects `Forge` and `Fabric` include the source of `Xplat` into their own sources when compiling.
+The loader-specific subprojects use the native loader's tools (ForgeGradle and Loom, respectively), so in nearly all respects this is the same as copying and pasting the `Xplat` code into the loader-specific subproject.

 If a loader needs to be temporarily disabled, simply comment it out in `settings.gradle`.